 In the winter Coleen enjoys x-country skiing and table tennis.

-Jean experience in rowing spans back to her Freshman in in HS when she started from with us.
-As a junior rowing she was very successful with at Jr. Nationals and Elite Nationals and competed at Junior World in 1983 in Vichy France in the highly competitive Jr. Women’s 4x.
+As a junior, Jean was very successful at Junior and Elite Nationals and competed at the 1983 Junior World Championships in Vichy, France in the highly competitive quad.
 She has also won events at Canadian Scholastics, Stotesbury, and Canadian Henley.
 She continued rowing at Cornell University.

-After first making most of the carbon fiber parts that we designed, and have her children she worked in various office positions and presently is our Inside Sales Manager – Inside Sales & Customer Service among other duties.
+After first making most of the carbon fiber parts that we designed, Jean now works in various office positions and presently is our Inside Sales Manager – Inside Sales & Customer Service.
 She also continues to give lessons and coach.

 Jean enjoys reading, gardening, and x-country skiing.

-Mike Dreher also competed in sculling and medaled in the Pan Am games twice, once with his brother Bob in 1987 in a Lt Wt.
+Mike Dreher also competed in sculling and medaled in the Pan Am games twice: once with his brother Bob in 1987 in a Lt Wt.
 2x in indianapolis and again in 1995 Lt.
 Wt.
 4x Argentina.
-He competed three times at the World Rowing Championships in Tasmania, Vienna and Montreal where he made the final B once and the final A twice.
-He won the at the Canadian Henley numerous time in the 135 lb.
-1x and the 140 lb.
-2x and in Elite LW Wt.
-4x at Nationals.
-He raced in the Blackburn Challenge in our Rec-Racer and won the event twice, while setting the course record both times.
+He competed in the lightweight quad at three World Rowing Championships (Tasmania, Vienna and Montreal) where he made the B final once and the A final twice.
+He won numerous titles at Canadian Henley in the 135 lb. single and the 140 lb. double and in the Elite Lightweight quad at Nationals.
+He raced in the Blackburn Challenge in our Rec-Racer and won the event twice, setting the course record both times.

-He was in instrumental is the original Aero, aerodynamic sculling oar and won a Society of Plastic award for the design.
+Mike designed the original Aero aerodynamic sculling oar which won a Society of Plastic award for the design.
 He also designed Alpha sculling oar with the Tool Free Adjustment Feature.
-Most of the foot stretches and hollow wing rigger that we sell, he designed.
+Most of the foot stretches and the hollow wing rigger he also designed.
 He also has done some impressive confidential designs carbon composite for customers outside the area sport of rowing.

-Mike is an avid ice hockey player and coached rowing and his son’s ice hockey team.
+Mike is an avid ice hockey player and coached rowing and his sons’ ice hockey teams.

-Mike also enjoys x-c country skiing when the weather cooperates also won the x-c ski race up Mt.
+Mike also enjoys x-c country skiing when the weather cooperates and won the x-c ski race up Mt.
 Washington in the past.